By AJ Huynh

 What Kind of Thoughts Does Anxiety Give You?

+Anxiety often changes the way people think about themselves, their future, and the situations around them.
 While experiences vary, anxiety frequently encourages thinking patterns that focus on fear, uncertainty, or potential negative outcomes.

-Some common anxiety-related thoughts include:
+Common anxiety-related thoughts include:

 - Excessive “What If” Questions: Constantly imagining negative possibilities or future problems.